aatxe/Tupelo/README.md

 ## License

 ```
-pdgnc - IRC for the web, powered by Rust.
+Tupelo - IRC for the web, powered by Rust.
 Copyright (C) 2018 Aaron Weiss

 This program is free software: you can redistribute it and/or modify